An Optimal Copyright Law Exceptions and Limitations Strategy

 To this end, we are actively investing in a highly innovative approach for attracting and retaining the best software engineering talent in the world for this AI integration, that is, top engineers that are not completely sold on working for the most famous software engineer employers: Microsoft, Apple, Google, Amazon, SpaceX, xAI, et al. DLSG will assemble hundreds of top software engineers for this long-term project using funds from the adoption of its revolutionary new study and research products: MyDocs with KIC Study System, Digital Fence and HotLinks with Mind Palace.

-Only Physical Libraries Can Provide Free Access to Content
+Only Physical Libraries can Provide Free Access to Copyright-controlled Content

-Free access to newfound knowledge is essential for civilization - after making possible the end of feudalism and slavery, scientific advancements and innovation continued to improve quality of life for most US citizens fast enough to keep most of us working together to keep quality of life improving … until recently.
+Free access to newfound scholarly knowledge is essential for civilization - after making possible the end of thousands of years of [various forms of] feudalism and slavery, scientific advancements and innovation continued to improve quality of life for everyone fast enough to keep everyone working together to keep quality of life improving … until recently.

-In order to ensure that newfound knowledge continues to be created at a good pace, authors must be reasonably well compensated and publishers must make profits to support authors and to ensure the quality of the created knowledge is high.
+In order to ensure that newfound knowledge continues to be created fast enough to support ample scientific advancement and innovation, authors must be reasonably well compensated, and publishers must make profits to support authors and to ensure that the quality of the created knowledge is high.

-However, free access to copyrighted scholarly and research content for those that can't afford to buy it at today's high prices is also essential for the future of civilization - a substantial portion of scientific advancements are made by non-rich people, and most innovations are made by people that are willing to take chances and are more interested in innovating than accumulating money ... people that have little to lose.
+However, free access to copyrighted scholarly and research content for those that can't afford to buy it at today's high prices is also essential for the future of civilization – a substantial portion of scientific advancements are made by non-rich people.
+In fact, most innovations are made by people that are willing to take chances and are more interested in innovating than accumulating wealth or power ... people that don’t have a lot to lose.

-But if libraries made all their content free to access digitally instantly anywhere at any time (such as with some forms of controlled digital lending), there would be no reason for anyone to purchase content except libraries.
-This is fine for types of content that only libraries typically purchase.
-For other types of content, free access must include non-financial costs.
+But if libraries were to make all their copyrighted content instantly free to access digitally, anywhere at any time, there would be no reason for anyone to purchase content except libraries.
+This is why basic controlled digital lending (CDL) is illegal.
+CDL would probably be legal for types of copyrighted content that only libraries typically purchase.
+For other types of content, free access must somehow be regulated, or it must include non-financial costs.

-Fortunately, getting content from libraries has built-in non-financial costs – patrons must visit the library physically.
-It is also illegal for patrons to access the content digitally unless they are at the place where a purchased copy is (e.g., in a library that has a system for viewing content in compliance with copyright law Title 17 Section 109(c)), or:
+Fortunately, getting copyrighted content from libraries has built-in non-financial costs – patrons normally must visit the library physically to read or borrow books.
+Patrons can access copyrighted content digitally when they are at the library, provided printed copies of the content are also at the library, in compliance with copyright law Title 17 Section 109(c), or:

 • library staff digitizes for them no more than about 10% of a book or a single article from a journal.
-Note that it is also illegal for library staff to avoid digitizing each time a request is made (e.g., by holding digitized content for future requests).
+Note that it is also illegal for library staff to avoid digitizing every request (e.g., by holding digitized content for future requests).

-Insufficient free access is a crisis that must be resolved.
-The virtuous cycle of research and innovation is no longer producing steady improvements in quality of life that are sufficient to keep citizens from fighting each other as if other regular citizens are somehow responsible.
-One significant reason for this is a substantial drop in accessibility of research and scholarly content due to rapidly rising costs of research articles and the big decline in monograph publishing.
+Insufficient free access to scholarly knowledge is a crisis that must be resolved.
+The virtuous cycle of research and innovation is no longer producing improvements in quality of life fast enough to compel people to work together and not fight each other as if the others are somehow responsible for the problems they are experiencing.
+One significant reason for the slowing of advancements in quality of life is the substantial drop in accessibility of research and scholarly content due to rising costs of research articles and declining monograph publishing.
 It is likely that the big five journal publishers believe that maximizing profits is ‘the righteous way of the world’, and they seem to be unstoppable.

-Rather than help libraries try to fight the rising prices [possibly in vain], DLSG chose to help increase the value of journals, monographs, and books, and even help increase author revenue, journal publisher profits, and the rate at which monographs are published.
-DLSG has developed 'game-changing' technologies that improve study and research so substantially that they increase the value of research, monograph, and textbook content substantially enough that universities will be willing to increase library funding significantly and governments will be willing to increase public library funding significantly.
-It helps that even substantial increases in library budgets are small compared with university and government budgets.
+Rather than help libraries try to fight the rising prices [possibly in vain], DLSG recognizes that the value of the content can easily support higher prices and bigger library budgets, provided the content is enhanced with technologies that substantially facilitate research, innovation and study.
+This is why DLSG invested over 300,000 engineering professional hours to develop 'game-changing' technologies that improve research and study so substantially that they increase the value of research, monograph, and textbook content enough to compel universities to increase academic library funding and governments to increase public library funding significantly.

 THE US CONSTITUTION GRANTS CONGRESS THE ENUMERATED POWER TO CREATE COPYRIGHT LAW, PROVIDED IT PROMOTES THE PROGRESS OF SCIENCE AND USEFUL ARTS